patrickkunka/easydropdown/README.md

 EasyDropDown is fully compatible with React and can be integrated into any component where you would normally use a `<select>` element.

-The following example shows a basic `Select` component with EasyDropDown integrated, and assumes that a `name`, an array of `options`, and a `handleChange` function are passed in as "props" from a parent compoment.
+The following example shows a basic `Select` component with EasyDropDown integrated, and assumes that a `name`, a `value`, an array of `options`, and a `handleChange` function are passed in as "props" from a parent compoment.

 Additional features such as `disabled` attributes and validation could be added as required.